jinrNICA/MPD/Flow/README.md

     `inFileTreeName` - input cbmsim tree with corrected dca values (output from `restore_dca(...)`).
     `outFileName` - output standard root file with TTree cbmsim_reduced for the further analysis.
     `dcaFileName` - Second iteration of the dca fitting containing `sigma_pt_fit TF1*` functions (output from `MakeFitDCA(...)`).

-Note that with new verson of mpdroot there conflict with compilator (`FaitMCPoint.h` and boost drectory - `$Boost_INCLUDE_DIRS` in `rootlogon.C`) , so this process can be performed via interpretator `.L reducedTreeCreator.C`.

 Resulting file contains standard TTree cbmsim_reduced with all needed information.
 This TTrees works ~1000 times faster than cbmsim.
 ***